 As well as having your title at the top, it’s important that it doesn’t disappear into the rest of the design.
 Don’t make the print too busy; something clean and sharp is much more likely to be picked up than something jam-packed.
-Your design should communicate your message quickly and easily, so that it doesn’t need to be poured over to understand what it is that you’re promoting.
+Your design should communicate your message quickly and easily, so that it doesn’t need to be pored over to understand what it is that you’re promoting.

 Getting the Most for your Money

 The thicker your print, the fewer that will fit into a rack.
 Smaller leaflets and flyers are more likely to be picked up than big heavy brochures.
-Similarly, the more unconventional the shape of your print, the harder it is to fit into a rack, and the more off putting to those who want to easily pick up some leaflets.
+Similarly, the more unconventional the shape of your print, the harder it is to fit into a rack, and the more off-putting to those who want to easily pick up some leaflets.
 A simple, standard shape and size is best when it comes to getting people to pick up your print.

 Dull Colours and Bad Images

 No matter how chic and edgy your design is, if it’s full of greys and dull colours it’s not going to grab anyone’s attention.
 Bright colours that fit in with the rest of your colour schemes are key to grabbing people’s attention, and making what you’re trying to promote look fun and engaging.
 Also be aware of the suitability of your print; it’s going on display in a venue, so bear in mind what they might or might not be happy to have on display.